Does Sterling Silver Tarnish? Does Water Corrode it? And Is it Possible to Prevent and Stop Sterling Silver From Tarnishing?

 Does Sterling Silver Tarnish When Exposed to Alcohol?

-Note: you can use rubbing alcohol (isopropyl alcohol) to clean silver, as it efficiently removes light tarnish and surface dirt.
+Note: you can use rubbing alcohol (isopropyl alcohol) to clean sterling silver, as it efficiently removes light tarnish and surface dirt.

 Rubbing alcohol removes tarnish off sterling silver